cockytrumpet/data-mining-group-4/docs/Pt2_Proposal_Paper.md

 The first thing that we will need to do for this section is create data bins that will be made from the variables at hand.
 These will look at variables like BMI, Sex, Age, Physical Health, or any of the other attributes that are listed in out data set.
 As for the data cleaning, it overall looks pretty well organized and complete, it will mostly be checking for any missing data and making sure that all of the data lines up with each other structurally.

-Once we create the bins from the variables, we will then analyze the bins to see if we can create a model to predict heart disease based on the difference variables.
-For this, the best model will be a decision tree, this will run through the different variables and then hopefully be able to indicate whether or not there is a risk of heart disease.
+Once we create the bins from the variables, we will then analyze the bins to see if we can create a model to predict heart disease based on the different variables.
+For this, the best model could be a decision tree, this will run through the different variables and then hopefully be able to indicate whether or not there is a risk of heart disease.
 The analysis for this will be done through Python, Pandas, and R.

 Looking at past reviews, this is a very studied topic, in some ways this will be a similar study to those done in the past in the case that this will be trying to predict heart disease based on certain variables.
-Also when looking at prior studies, it looks like there may be similarities on strategies as well to analyze this data and then create a model to predict this.
-The difference in this project, is that different bins will be analyzed to see if it is able to find a better predictor of heart disease.
+Also when looking at prior studies, it looks like there may be similarities on strategies that we can use as a guide to analyze the data and then create a model for prediction.
+The difference in this project, is that additional derived attributes will be analyzed to see if it is able to find a better predictor of heart disease.

 ### Data Set

 The Behavioral Risk Factor Surveillance System (BRFSS) is a health-related telephone survey that is collected annually by the CDC.
+A sample of the survey and it's questions can be found at https://www.cdc.gov/brfss/annual_data/2015/pdf/codebook15_llcp.pdf.
 This dataset is reduced and cleaned from the responses given in 2015.
 It can be found at https://www.kaggle.com/datasets/alexteboul/heart-disease-health-indicators-dataset.
 Our working copy as well as the version containing derived attributes will be available at https://github.com/cockytrumpet/data-mining-group-4.

 The data set contains 253680 objects, each with 22 attributes.